 The MA Religious Education is part of the MA Education programme at the University of South Wales which provides students with the opportunity to have a postgraduate course specifically tailored to meet their individual professional needs.
 The postgraduate course is delivered by the School of Humanities and Lifelong Learning which is based at the Caerleon campus.

 The MA Religious Education course is designed to develop professional knowledge in the area of Religious Education.
-There are opportunities for students at Newport to study a variety of religious traditions - and are able to benefit from our extensive network of established partnerships with faith groups.
+There are opportunities for students at the University to study a variety of religious traditions - and are able to benefit from our extensive network of established partnerships with faith groups.
 This aspect might be of particular interest to those working in the field of education, health or social services wishing to explore issues of diversity and inclusion.

-The course also provides progression from the Professional Development in Religious Education course at Newport which is offered in association with the Church in Wales and the Roman Catholic Church.
+The course also provides progression from the Professional Development in Religious Education course which is offered in association with the Church in Wales and the Roman Catholic Church.
 Participants in all areas of the MA Religious Education course include teachers and other education professionals.